BrandonXu6106/obsidianpublish/content/thoughts/symbolic system.md

 Newell and Simon claimed that both digital computers and the human mind could be understood as physical symbol systems.
 They both use strings of bits or streams of neuron pulses as symbols representing the external world (formal symbol manipulation)

-[[intelligence|Intelligence]] (as claimed by Newell and Simon) requires making the appropriate inference from these internal representations
+[[intelligence.md|Intelligence]] (as claimed by Newell and Simon) requires making the appropriate inference from these internal representations

 Turning rationalist philosophy into a research program